Cash App vs Venmo

 We have a feeling that many people start out using the app with no issues and start posting good reviews on the App Store.

-But down the road, when they encounter an issue, they realize that their customer service isn’t great and they head over to Trustpilot (or other) to report it.
+But down the road, when they encounter an issue, they realize that their customer service isn’t great and they head over to Trustpilot (or another) to report it.

 As both are free services (for their basic features) as well, they most likely don’t invest much in their customer service teams.